Ultimate gift guide for home chefs and anyone who loves to cook or bake

 If you’ve ever had authentic Moroccan food or any food made in an earthen tagine, it’s pretty life-changing.
 The best tagine we know of (and the one we have) is the Flame Tagine by Emile Henry.
 Three reasons we love it: 1) it’s very easy to clean and can go right in the dishwasher, 2) it’s large enough to make 6-10 servings, and 3) it can go up to 900°F, so we can use it in our wood-fired cob oven.

-9. DIY wood-fired cob oven
+9. Wood-fired oven

 10. Pizza stone

 You can also make fantastic pizza indoors using pizza stones.
-Here’s a really good pizza stone that even comes with its own pizza peel:
+Here’s a really good pizza stone that even comes with its own pizza peel.

 11. Fermentation crock